Zalexanninev15/VBoxTabs-Manager/README.md

     pip install -r requirements.txt
     ```

-    🌈 [beta] If you want more themes available, you can additionally install *qdarkstyle* and/or *qt-themes*:
+    🌈 [test] If you want more themes available, you can additionally install *qt-themes*:

     ```shell
-    pip install qdarkstyle qt-themes
+    pip install qt-themes
     ```

 3. Download or clone this repository.